About Cat Bauer

 In another strange coincidence (actually not very strange when it comes to Venice -- coincidences are woven into the fabric of the city), in October 1999, at the last minute, the apartment I was about to rent on Riva degli Schiavoni down in Castello overlooking the lagoon fell through.
 I had already paid a deposit, and had to scramble to find a new one.

-I answered an ad in the paper, and was shown Jack's former apartment on the Grand Canal.
+I answered a random ad in the paper, and was shown Jack's former apartment on the Grand Canal.
 He had promised me a wooden cat as an inheritance, and the cat was still inside, as if it had been patiently awaiting my arrival.
 So I rented the apartment, which would later become the perfect theatrical setting for much festivity, drama and trauma.

-A serene Grand Canal from the Rialto Bridge during quarantine 2020 - Photo: Cat Bauer
+A serene Grand Canal from the Rialto Bridge during quarantine 2020 - Photo: Cat Bauer |

 Venice is an impossible dream that became reality thanks to enlightened individuals throughout the ages.
 Living inside Venice is like living in a complex university where ancient wisdom meets contemporary thought.
 It is a grand stage where individual lives play out against a backdrop of majesty and beauty.
 But most importantly, it is where Venetians and their singular culture have lived for 1,600 years.

-#LoveWins - On the blackboard outside the "Green in BKLYN" store in New York.
+#LoveWins - On the blackboard outside the "Green in BKLYN" store in New York. |

 "Love is so powerful that it always wins.